Zeno++: Robust Fully Asynchronous SGD: Introduction

 \section{Introduction}

 Synchronous training and asynchronous training are the two most common paradigms of distributed machine learning.
-On the one hand, synchronous training requires, periodically, the global updates at the server to be blocked until all the workers respond.
-In contrast, for asynchronous training, the server updates the global model immediately after a worker responds.
-Theoretical and experimental analysis~\citep{Dutta2018SlowAS} suggests that synchronous training is more stable with less noise, but can also be slowed down by the global barrier across all the workers.
-Asynchronous training is generally faster, but needs to address instability and noisiness due to staleness.
-In this paper, we focus on asynchronous training.
+On the one hand, synchronous training requires the global updates at the server to be blocked until all the workers respond (after each period).
+In contrast, for asynchronous training, the server can update the global model immediately after each worker's response.
+Theoretical and experimental analysis~\citep{Dutta2018SlowAS} suggests that synchronous training is more stable and has lower noise, but is slower due to the global barrier across all the workers (after each period).
+Since asynchronous training is comparatively faster especially for heterogeneous systems with stragglers, in this paper, we focus on asynchronous training.
+Doing so requires us to tackle challenges including instability and noisiness that arise from asynchony.

-We study the security of distributed asynchronous \underline{S}tochastic \underline{G}radient \underline{D}escent~(SGD) in a centralized worker-server architecture, also known as the \underline{P}arameter \underline{S}erver~(or PS) architecture.
+Concretely, we study the security of distributed asynchronous \underline{S}tochastic \underline{G}radient \underline{D}escent~(SGD) in a centralized worker-server architecture, also known as the \underline{P}arameter \underline{S}erver~(or PS) architecture.
 In the PS architecture, there are server nodes and worker nodes.
-When combined with an asynchronous SGD approach, each worker pulls the global model from the servers, estimates the gradients using the local portion of the training data, then sends the gradient estimates to the servers.
-The servers update the model as soon as a new gradient is received from any worker.
+Each worker pulls the global model from the servers, estimates the gradients using the local portion of the training data, then sends the gradient estimates to the servers.
+The servers update the model asynchronously, as soon as a new gradient is received from any worker.